 **Transfer students applying to the Pharm.D. program are admitted on a space available basis.
 It is suggested that you submit your application as close to the application deadline for consideration.

 Students who wish to be considered for financial aid are advised to file the Free Application for Federal Student Aid (FAFSA) using St. John’s school code: 002823.
-The FAFSA is available as early as October 1 at studentaid.gov and the SJU Priority Deadline to submit the FAFSA for fall admission is December 15.
+The FAFSA is available at studentaid.gov and students should apply as soon as it is available.

 Applicants to the Illustration program only at St. John’s are required to submit a portfolio online via SlideRoom at https://sju.slideroom.com.
 Please note: